MicrosoftDocs/customer-insights/ci-docs/journeys/timeline.md

 ## How to enable marketing interactions in your contact/lead timeline

 If you use the out-of-the-box contact and lead forms provided with Customer Insights - Journeys, marketing interactions (based on Customer Insights - Journeys and outbound marketing activities) will automatically show up in the timeline.
+Please note that the timeline will only display interactions associated with the respective profile type (either contact or lead) e.g. timeline for a contact will include interactions for that contact only.

 But if you use custom forms for contacts and leads, you’ll need to add a custom connector to the timeline component in your custom contact/lead form to see the marketing interactions.